|Indiana State Sales Tax for 2015||Maximum Municipal Sales Tax|

 What sales are exempt from the Indiana Sales Tax?

 Many states set special sales tax rates for certain types of goods like groceries or clothes, and may completely exempt certain transactions from state and local sales taxes.
-Indiana completely exempts unprepared food and groceries, and prescription drugs from the Indiana state sales tax.
+Indiana completely exempts unprepared food and groceries from the Indiana state sales tax.

 Indiana does not have special sales tax rates for certain types of purchase, a common practice in many states for goods such as food and clothing.Like many other states, Indiana levies a special sales tax on prepared food from restaraunts or other locations.
 The Indiana restaraunt sales tax is 9%.